-Bennett’s Mill Covered Bridge is a covered Wheeler truss in Greenup County, Kentucky.
-It is the only bridge of its type in existence.1 4
+Bennett’s Mill Covered Bridge is a covered Wheeler truss bridge in Greenup County, Kentucky.
+It is the only bridge of its type in existence.
+1 4

-In 1855, Benjamin F. Bennett and William P. Bennett established a saw and grist mill along Tygart’s Creek and soon constructed a bridge over the stream.5 In 1874, a covered Wheeler truss was constructed, featuring yellow pine timbers, poplar siding, a white oak shingled roof and a solid oak floor.3 The Wheeler truss was patented in 1870 by Isaac H. Wheeler of Scioto County, Ohio and while the design was never mainstream, it was used in several crossings in the region.5
+In 1855, Benjamin F. Bennett and William P. Bennett established a saw and grist mill along Tygart’s Creek and constructed a bridge over the stream.
+5 A covered Wheeler truss bridge was constructed in 1874, which featured yellow pine timbers, poplar siding, a white oak shingled roof, and a solid oak floor.
+3 The Wheeler truss had been patented in 1870 by Isaac H. Wheeler of Scioto County, Ohio, and while the design never caught on, it was used in several crossings in the region.
+5

-In 2000, the Federal Highway Administration awarded $600,000 towards the restoration of the Bennett’s Mill Covered Bridge.6 The span was closed to traffic in 2001 and rebuilt from 2002 to the fall of 2003.5 Only 15% of the original wood used in the original span was salvaged.2
+The Federal Highway Administration awarded $600,000 towards the restoration of the Bennett’s Mill Covered Bridge in 2000.
+6 The crossing was closed to traffic in 2001 and was rehabilitated between 20002 and fall 2003.
+5 Only 15% of the original wood used in the original span was salvaged.
+2

 - Type: Covered Wheeler Truss